Flooring Manufacturers Benefit with FloorScore Certification and NSF/ANSI 332 & 140!

 Resilient and Other Hard Surface Flooring

-The newly developed standard NSF/ANSI 332 Sustainability Assessment for Resilient Floor Coverings contains a prerequisite for minimizing indoor VOCs as determined by the same testing methods.
-Several organizations including SCS, UL Environment, and NSF certify products to this standard.
+NSF/ANSI 332 Sustainability Assessment for Resilient Floor Coverings is the leading standard that is used to evaluate and certify the sustainability of resilient flooring products across their entire life cycle including the use phase.
+This standard contains a prerequisite for minimizing indoor VOCs as determined by the CDPH Standard Method.
+Several organizations including SCS Global Services, UL Environment, and NSF certify products to this standard.

 Concrete Floor Finishes